kubukoz/kubukoz/README.md

 ### Actively working on

-- work
-- making a talk for [YOW](https://yowconference.com/lambdajam)
+- migrating blog to Zola

 ### OSS plans